StanfordAccelerate/StanfordAccelerate.github.io/_pages/previous-projects.md

 * * *

+### Automating Vitiligo Skin Lesion Segmentation Using Convolutional Neural Networks

+The measurement of several skin conditions' progression and severity relies on the accurate segmentation (border detection) of lesioned skin images.
+One such condition is vitiligo.
+Existing methods for vitiligo image segmentation require manual intervention, which is time and labor-intensive, as well as irreproducible between physicians.
+We introduce a convolutional neural network (CNN) that quickly and robustly performs such segmentations without manual intervention.
+We use the U-Net with a modified contracting path to generate an initial segmentation of the lesion.
+Then, we run the segmentation through the watershed algorithm using high-confidence pixels as “seeds.”
+We train the network on 247 images with a variety of lesion sizes, complexities, and anatomical sites.
+Our network noticeably outperforms the state-of-the-art U-Net - scoring a Jaccard Index (JI) of 73.6% (compared to 36.7%).
+Segmentation occurs in a few seconds, which is a substantial improvement from the previously proposed semiautonomous watershed approach (2–29 minutes per image).

+**Publications:**

+**Automating Vitiligo Skin Lesion Segmentation Using Convolutional Neural Networks**

+* * *

 ### Timeloop: A Systematic Approach to DNN Accelerator Evaluation

 Timeloop is an infrastructure for evaluating and exploring the architecture design space of deep neural network (DNN) accelerators.
 Timeloop uses a concise and unified representation of the key architecture and implementation attributes of DNN accelerators to describe a broad space of hardware topologies.
 It can then emulate those topologies to generate an accurate projection of performance and energy efficiency for a DNN workload through a mapper that finds the best way to schedule operations and stage data on the specified architecture.
 This enables fair comparisons across different architectures and makes DNN accelerator design more systematic.